 Your doctor may conduct a general health check-up.
 This may be needed for your travel insurance if you have a pre-existing medical condition.
-If you are not up-to-date with your routine vaccinations, then your doctor may recommend that you get a booster or be vaccinated/revaccinated against a particular disease.
+If you are not up-to-date with your routine and COVID-19 vaccinations, then your doctor may recommend that you get a booster or be vaccinated/revaccinated against a particular disease.

 Some health insurance companies provide coverage for vaccinations.
 You will need to contact your health insurance provider to see what they cover.

 When you see your doctor regarding your trip, Medicare may cover the total cost of your consultation fees (if it is a bulk billing practice), or otherwise a portion of the cost.
 However, if you need to be vaccinated, Medicare will not cover the cost of the vaccines themselves.